krolikbrunatny/mmtnet/content/posts/bresenhams-line.md

 ## The task

-Having a computer screen, draw a straight line from pixel A to pixel B. Not with a pen though.
+Draw a straight line on the screen from pixel A to pixel B. Not with a pen though.
 Computer screens have milions of pixels nowadays, so let's simplify things a bit.
 Consider the following conditions:

 Grid: ` 6x4`<br />Pixel A: `(1, 1)`<br />Pixel B: `(6, 3)`